nkarl/learn.algorithms/study/archive/monotonic-stack/note.md

 	- $s_j$ such that $s_j > s_k$, and
 	- $s_i$ such that $s_i < s_k$.

-For the solution, we just need to find the first instance where the condition is met.
+For the solution, we just need to <u>find the first instance</u> where <u>the condition is met</u>.
 We don't care about if other solution sets exist.
 If we use a monotonic stack, condition (1) is automatically checked, which simplifies our solution.
 We only need to check for (2).

 Now, **why** do we use a monotonic stack?

 First, we need to understand the <u>nature</u> of a monotonic stack.
 A monotonic stack is simply *a sorted stack*.
-Next, we need to figure out which we we want to keep it sorted. *Non-increasing* or *non-decreasing*?
+Next, we need to figure out which we we want to keep it sorted. *Non-increasing* or *non-decreasing* or a strict version of either cases?

 For every element $n$ counting from the end of the array, we push it on the stack.
 Before we push, we check the stack.